Cancer Causes Physical and Emotional Challenges

 When your brain focuses on coloring, you can shut out some of the negative, anxious, stressful feelings you might otherwise be experiencing, at least for a time.

 Coloring before bed can improve sleep – Because coloring can help you live in the moment and relax, it is an excellent activity to do before bed.
 The fact that it is a non-electronic activity is a bonus because it does not have the lights that can disturb your melatonin levels.
 Despite feeling exhausted, sleep does not come easily for many people with cancer.
 Coloring can be a perfect addition to a pre-bedtime routine.

 Coloring can improve motor skills– Coloring requires both sides of your brain to communicate and coordinate, two things that are beneficial to your motor skills.
 Some people with cancer experience things like brain fog and tingling in their fingers.

 Coloring can help with both as it forces you to concentrate and use your brain to work those fingers.

 In reality, you don’t have to have cancer to benefit from coloring.
 Anyone looking for an easy, relaxing, satisfying activity can reap the emotional and physical rewards of coloring!

-Send Someone A Healthy Cancer Gift Basket From Rock The Treatment
+Send Someone A Cancer Gift Basket From Rock The Treatment

-If someone you love has cancer, send them a helpful cancer gift basket from Rock the Treatment if you know someone who is getting chemotherapy or radiation.
-The items in our gift baskets are packed with the essentials needed to ease side effects of treatment, as well as enhance physical and mental well-being.
+If someone you love has cancer, send them a helpful cancer gift basket from Rock The Treatment.
+Chemotherapy and radiation gift baskets are packed with the essentials needed to ease side effects of treatment, as well as enhance physical and mental well-being.
 Our baskets contain things like comfy socks, anti-nausea pops, healthy snacks, lotions, and coloring books – all of which can ease the physical and emotional side effects of cancer treatments.
 See all of our cancer care packages and find the one that best supports their journey.